fmalina/revisions-blocl/activism/bigcapital.md

 I hope to expose the lie that the housing crisis is a market question of supply and demand.

-The UK housing market doesn’t function like a pure market: it is linked to global capital flows, not local circumstances.
+The UK housing market doesn't function like a pure market: it is linked to global capital flows, not local circumstances.

 The UK housing is now, first and foremost, a financial asset, a safety deposit